David Suzuki Foundation

 All figures in $000s

-Note: Ci reported realized and unrealized gains on endowment fund investments in investment income, affecting revenues by $999k in F2021, $683k in F2020, and ($403k) in F2019.
+Note: Ci reported realized and unrealized gains on endowment fund investments in investment income, affecting revenues by $724k in F2023, ($1.6m) in F2022, and $999k in F2021.
 Ci reported grants to qualified donees from the charity’s T3010 CRA filings and backed out the amounts from program costs.
 Ci backed out amortization of capital assets from program, administrative, and fundraising costs on a pro-rata basis.
 Ci reported government donations from the charity’s T3010 CRA filings.
+In F2023, DSF reported a change in its accounting procedures related to program costs.
+Expenses were allocated and presented by program rather than by region, as in previous years, to better reflect charity work.

 Salary Information